IRAs – Taking money out

 IRS rules spell out the details of taking money out of your IRA.

-Since insurance company actuarial tables consider you already 60 when you reach 59½, and still 70 until you’re 70½, Congress used those half-years to frame the withdrawal period from retirement accounts.
+Since insurance company actuarial tables consider you already 60 when you reach 59½, Congress used those half-years to frame the withdrawal period from retirement accounts.

 The first things you have to know about withdrawing from your tax-deferred individual retirement accounts are the magic numbers.
 One is the otherwise unmagical 59½.
 That’s the point at which you can begin to take money out of your account without paying a penalty.